idaholab/moose/framework/doc/content/help/build_issues.md

 Build issues are normally caused by an invalid environment, or perhaps an update to your repository occurred, and you now have a mismatch between MOOSE and your application, or a combination of one or the other with libMesh's submodule.

-- Verify you have a functional environment see [Modules](help/troubleshooting.md#modules) above.
+- Verify you have a functional environment see [Modules](help/troubleshooting.md#modules).

 - Verify the MOOSE repository is up to date, with the correct vetted version of libMesh:

   !alert warning
   Before performing the following commands, be sure you have committed your work.
-We are about to delete stuff!
+Because... we are about to delete stuff!

   ```bash
   cd moose